 Mental Health and Tobacco Use

-29% of Wisconsin residents diagnosed with depression smoke, above the state average of 18%.
+Twenty-nine percent (29%) of Wisconsin residents diagnosed with depression smoke, above the state average of 18%.
 The Wisconsin Nicotine Treatment Integration Project (WiNTiP) works with mental health and substance abuse treatment providers to integrate tobacco dependence into their efforts.
-Learn more about how WiNTiP is breaking down barriers and helping those that need it the most, or find out how quitting smoking can help with depression.
+Learn more about how WiNTiP is breaking down barriers and helping those who need it the most, or find out how quitting smoking can help with depression.

 Clinic Outreach Efforts

 The University of Wisconsin Center for Tobacco Research and Intervention uses an Education and Outreach program to help clinicians and health care systems integrate evidence-based quit tobacco treatment into their standard of care for every patient visit.
 Lear more about how the Education and Outreach program is helping clinics help their patients.

 Helping Young People Quit